Artist's impression of Gaia, Copyright ESA–D. Ducros, 2013

 - Visions for the future

-The 2nd OSE workshop will aim to take forward outputs such as identified challenges and issues and address these through a series of talks, discussion and break-out group type activities.
+The 2nd OSE workshop aimed to take forward outputs such as identified challenges and issues and address these through a series of talks, discussion and break-out group type activities.
 Feedback indicated the value of engagement between academia and industry, especially at an early stage of a problem formation.

-Additionally, a number of example space engineering optimisation problems will be investigated and the solutions compared and contrasted to gain understanding of the efficiency of the various techniques.
+Additionally, a number of example space engineering optimisation problems were investigated and the solutions compared and contrasted to gain understanding of the efficiency of the various techniques.

 The 1st UK workshop on Optimisation in Space Engineering (OSE) was held on 5-6 November 2013 in Birmingham and resulted in the formation of a national working group.
 This event was jointly organised by the Turing Gateway to Mathematics (TGM), the European Space Agency (ESA) and the University of Southampton, and it was hosted by the University of Birmingham.